 Saxon does not include its own XML parser.
 By default:

-On the Java platform, the default SAX parser provided as part of the JDK is used.
-With the Sun/Oracle JDK, this is a variant of the Apache Xerces parser customized by Sun.
+SaxonJ uses the default SAX parser provided as part of the JDK.
+With the Oracle JDK, this is a variant of the Apache Xerces parser customized by Oracle.

 An error reported by the XML parser is generally fatal.
 It is not possible to process ill-formed XML.